PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "2.3 Essential: Design and images adhere to the UoY brand."

-    - Where branding is used (logo, colour, typography etc.) it must align with the [UoY branding](https://www.york.ac.uk/staff/external-relations/brand/) and identity guidelines.
+    - Where branding is used (logo, colour, typography etc.) it must align with the [UoY branding](https://www.york.ac.uk/staff/external-relations/brand/) and identity guidelines and/or external organisations’ branding where needed.
     - Images are used according to tool specifications, eg. fit any dimension requirements.
     - Images are high quality, preferably from the [UoY Image Library](https://www.york.ac.uk/staff/external-relations/image-library/).
     - Text in course images does not scale well and so should be avoided in most cases.
 If non-decorative text is used images, provide this in ALT text (see 3.4).
-    - Course images and banners are provided in site templates, but can be updated by staff.
+    - Course images and banners are provided in site templates.

 ## 3. Module materials & site content